The safety and wellbeing of our resident community is of utmost importance to us, and we want to share the latest

-We will continue to carry out essential maintenance, room cleaning and works as required.
+We will continue to carry out essential maintenance and works as required.
 In these instances, social distancing will be strictly adhered to and staff will wear Personal Protective Equipment (PPE) where appropriate.

 In the event of a fire alarm, please evacuate the building as you would normally even if you are self-isolating, where possible, keep at least two metres (about three steps) away from other people.

 We ask all residents to be vigilant in terms of preventing fires and in particular false alarms at a period when emergency services responses may be stretched due to sickness.
 We all have a role to play, so please: